kong072023/ICTC-2026/README.md

 Despite achieving the highest cumulative PnL, our team ultimately placed 8th out of 27 teams since in addition to the deducted PnL, we lost a significant number of final score due to seven contract limit breaches during derivatives trading.

 It's important to stay within risk discipline.

+Hosted by the Alberta School of Business, University of Alberta on March 13, 2026.